 - 8.1.
-Support/Resources offered at Fairfax for students with SEND are outlined in the Local Offer. - 8.2.
-Where personalised budgets have been awarded, parents/carers will, in consultation with the academy, discuss the best way to use these to ensure progress against EHC plan targets are made.
+Support/Resources offered at Fairfax for students with SEND are outlined in the Local Offer and the SEND School Information Report. - 8.2.
+Where personalised budgets have been awarded, parents/carers will, in consultation with the academy, discuss the best way to use these to ensure progress against EHC plan targets are made. - 8.3.
+All teaching staff at Fairfax are trained in Quality First Teaching. - 8.4.
+All staff at Fairfax are trained to support students with SEND needs.